Torrelodones: Symbols

-The town's badge, or coat of arms, was approved in 1979 by the "Real Decreto 3086/1979", of December 17.
+The town's badge, or coat of arms, was approved in 1979 by the Real Decreto 3086/1979, of December 14.
 Its official description in Spanish is:

 EscudoPartido, primero, de plata. la torre de azur; se• gundü, de azur, la banda de oro, engolada en dragantes del mismo metal y en punta, de plata, el almez o lodón frutado de sable.
 Al timbre, corona real cerrada.

 This literally translates as: "Badge divided, first, of silver, the tower on azure, second, in azure, the gold band, with dragon heads of the same metal, and in peak, of silver, the hack berry of saber.
 On the top, a royal crown closed."

-The town's flag was approved by Madrid's community on the 12th of February 1992, and was designed by Julian Nieto Martin.
+The town's flag was approved by Madrid's community on 12 February 1992, and was designed by Julian Nieto Martin.
 The flag's description is:

 "Rectangular flag, of 2:3 ratio divided diagonally in 2 equal portions from the right top corner to the bottom left corner, blue on the top and yellow on the bottom; in the middle the officially approved coat of arms."